sgmurphy/wordpress-plugins/media-file-renamer/readme.txt

 == Changelog ==

+= 5.9.8 (2024/09/18) =
+* Update: Enhanced locking system.
+* Fix: Minor issues.
+* 💬 Don't hesitate to join our [Discord Channel](https://discord.gg/bHDGh38).
+* 🥰 Please share some love [here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post) by writing a review.
+It really helps!
+Thank you!

 = 5.9.7 (2024/08/11) =
 * Fix: Removed lodash dependency for better compatibility with other plugins using it.
 * Fix: Make sure AI Engine is enabled before using it.
 * Fix: Avoid writing logs if they are disabled.
-* ⭐️ Don't hesitate to join our [Discord Channel](https://discord.gg/bHDGh38).
-* 🌴 Please share some love [here](https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post).
-Thank you!

 = 5.9.5 (2024/08/08) =
 * Add: Options for Suffix & Prefix.